Fathers in Focus 2026

 Assistant Dean, UW Madison Division of Extension

-For Fathers, By Fathers
+By Fathers, For Fathers

-in our community-based classes and focus groups.
-Fathers said they need a space to be together and share their experiences.
-So in 2024, we welcomed 250 fathers, mentors, coaches and allies to Fathers in Focus.
-This year, the free conference will feature 18 presenters, a keynote speaker and a panel discussion of fathers who are coaches and mentors.
+The free conference is open to all and will feature 18 presenters, a keynote speaker and a panel discussion of fathers.
 They’ll help dads build their parenting skills and social networks.
-We believe fathers deserve a place to gather, learn and support each other so they can guide and uplift their children and communities.
+We believe fathers deserve a place to gather, learn and support each other so they can guide and uplift themselves, their children and their communities.

 Welcome Address